ebzzry/ebzzry.github.io/en/fkd/lambda-calculus.md

 ### <a name="logicalops"></a> Logical operations

-The three basic operators, And, Or, and Not:
+The three basic operators: AND, OR, and NOT:

 ```scheme
 ∧ ≡ λxy.xy(λuv.v) ≡ λxy.xyF